June 6, 2023

 STEP THREE: Place the unbaked pie crust in the pie pan, pressing the dough against the sides of the pie pan.

-STEP FOUR: In a medium bowl, whisk together the sugar, eggs, ¼ teaspoon nutmeg, and vanilla for 2 minutes.
-Add milk and whisk the egg mixture for another 3 minutes until smooth.
+STEP FOUR: In a medium bowl, whisk together the sugar, room temperature eggs, ¼ teaspoon nutmeg, and vanilla for 2 minutes.
+Add room temperature milk and whisk the egg mixture for another 3 minutes until smooth.

 STEP FIVE: Pour the mixture into the pie shell.

-STEP SIX: Sprinkle the remaining ⅛ teaspoon nutmeg lightly on top of the custard.
+STEP SIX: Sprinkle the remaining ⅛ teaspoon of nutmeg lightly on top of the custard.

-STEP SEVEN: Bake for 1 hour and 15 minutes or until set
+STEP SEVEN: Bake for 1 hour and 15 minutes or until set.
+Don’t overcook it.

 PRO TIP:

-The eggs and milk should be at room-temperature before baking.
-You’ll be able to tell when it’s done by doing a simple jiggle test.
+You’ll be able to tell when your custard pie is done by doing a simple jiggle test.
 Try gently shaking the pie pan and if the center of the pie jiggles slightly, it’s done!

 How To Serve Egg Custard Pie